 A significant EPO activity has been the creation of an online 'Science Summary' webpage, aimed at the level of a scientifically literate non-specialist, to accompany new LSC publications.
 Dozens of LSC and Virgo members have written science summaries that are now posted on ligo.org.
 Standalone hardcopy versions of these science summaries are also being produced and archived on the wiki, for distribution at e.g. science fairs and other outreach events.
-Additional public friendly Science Summaries of LSC publications exist in both online and pdf flyer formats.
-Participation by LSC EPO members in the creation of new science summaries is a high priority activity.
-In particular we welcome suggestions for new ways (e.g. via email lists, arxiv.org, astrobites.com, or other online communities) for advertising and distributing these summaries to help maximize their impact.
+Additional public friendly Science Summaries of LSC publications exist in both online and PDF flyer formats.
+Participation by LSC EPO members in the creation, and translation, of new science summaries is a high priority activity in particular those summaries associated with the suite of detection papers as we enter the Detection Era.
+We also welcome suggestions for new ways (e.g. via email lists, arxiv.org, astrobites.com, or other online communities) for advertising and distributing these summaries to help maximize their impact.